chmouel/ftp-cloudfs/README.rst

 If you're using just one client the local cache may be fine, but if you're using several connections, configuring an external cache is highly recommended.

+If an external cache is available it will be used to cache authentication tokens too so any Memcache server must be secured to prevent unauthorized access as it could be possible to associate a token with a specific user (not trivial) or even use the cache key (MD5 hash) to brute-force the user password.

 AUTH 2.0
 ========